seb-slowiko/FPGA_Repo_Structure/FPGA_BOARD/Libero_Projects/README.md

 ## Design Features
 The Libero designs include the following features:
-* A choice of the soft RISC-V processor:
+* A soft RISC-V processor
-  - MIV_RV32IMA_L1_AHB
-  - MIV_RV32IMA_L1_AXI
-  - MiV_RV32IMAF_L1_AHB
-  - MiV_RV32IMC
-* RISC-V debug block allowing on-target debug using SoftConsole.
+* A RISC-V debug block allowing on-target debug using SoftConsole
-* The operating frequency of the design is 50MHz.
+* The operating frequency of the design is 50MHz
-* Target memory is LSRAM.
+* Target memory is LSRAM
-* User peripherals (GPIO, Timers, UART).
+* User peripherals (GPIO, Timers, UART)

 The peripherals in this design are located at the following addresses.